 Many course lectures will be delivered as videos and accompanied by downloadable slides.
 An on-site recitation section will provide context for the lectures, time for discussion, and support for assignments.
 In Collaboration Studios, students will apply their design skills and collaborative abilities in projects for local contexts.
-Courses such as Creativity and Computation Lab will extend and reinforce the programming and physical computing skills that students learned in orientation sessions called Bootcamp.
+Courses such as Creativity and Computation Lab will extend and reinforce the programming and physical computing skills that students learned in orientation week during the DT Symposium.

 The course will consist of miniworkshops (three to five class sessions) and microworkshops (one to two class sessions) on diverse topics taught over 15 weeks (see course description below).
 These workshops can be conducted online, on-site, or in a combination of online and on-site instruction.
 Here is one possible sequence: